 After internship and residency at Box Hill hospital he was partner in a suburban General Practice from 1976 to 1988 with an emphasis on Obstetrics, Paediatrics and General Medicine.

-In 1987 Philip completed the Sports Medicine course run jointly by the Australian Sports Medicine Federation and the Royal Australian College of General Practitioners.
-He was a Medical Officer with North Melbourne Football Club from 1988 until 1993 and from late 1993 to 2002 was Chief Medical Officer for the Carlton Football Club.
+In 1987 Philip completed the one year Sports Medicine course run jointly by the Australian Sports Medicine Federation and the Royal Australian College of General Practitioners.
+(This was before the Sports and Exercise Physician Fellowship existed).